UBC-DSCI/introduction-to-datascience-python/source/setup.md

-**Configuring JupyterLab Desktop** From this point onward, with JupyterLab Desktop running, follow the instructions in the Windows section on *Configuring JupyterLab Desktop* to set up the environment, install the JupyterLab Git extension, and install the various python software packages needed for the worksheets.
+**Configuring JupyterLab Desktop** From this point onward, with JupyterLab Desktop running, follow the instructions in the Windows section on *Configuring JupyterLab Desktop* to set up the environment, install the JupyterLab Git extension, and install the various Python software packages needed for the worksheets.

 ### Ubuntu